-Stock market today: Asian shares track Wall Street’s slump after Fed says rates may stay high in ’24
+Stock market today: World shares track Wall Street’s slump after Fed says rates may stay high in ’24

 “Forecasters are a humble lot, with much to be humble about,” Powell said.

-Brent crude, the pricing basis for international trading, declined 73 cents to $92.80.
+Brent crude, the pricing basis for international trading, declined 95 cents to $92.58 a barrel.

+The U.S. dollar slipped to 148.19 Japanese yen from 148.35 yen.
+Traders are watching to see what the Bank of Japan does when it wraps up a monetary policy meeting on Friday.
+No major changes are expected, but analysts say they believe the central bank is moving toward a change in its longstanding negative interest rate policy.

 AP Writer Nick Perry in Wellington, New Zealand contributed.